 VTC Enterprises was founded in 1961 by a group of Santa Maria Valley parents seeking life skills services for their adult children with significant developmental disabilities.
 We offer a wide range of services to people with disabilities who desire training or assistance in areas related to employment and daily living.
 Activities take place at our main location in Santa Maria, our satellite location in Lompoc, in various community settings and businesses, and at our Source America® contract locations on Vandenberg Air Force Base (VAFB) and Naval Base Ventura County.
 Services are individualized as each person helps design their own plan and goals, and great effort is put into understanding the preferences of those who are non-verbal or have difficulty communicating.
-We are accredited by CARF International (an independent nonprofit accreditor of health and human services) and have earned twelve consecutive 3-Year Accreditations (the highest award possible), most recently in March 2014.
+We are accredited by CARF International (an independent nonprofit accreditor of health and human services) and have earned 13 consecutive 3-Year Accreditations (the highest award possible), most recently in Spring 2017.
 VTC Enterprises is a proud AbilityOne™ partner agency, holding two of our four Federal Government contracts at VAFB for over 20 years.

 2018-2019 BOARD OF DIRECTORS